Weekdays 9:30am - 7pm.

 Skin infection and open woundsCommonRare

-THREE STAGES OF LIPEDEMA
+WHAT ARE THE THREE STAGES OF LIPEDEMA?

 Lipedema is categorised into 3 stages.
 The different stages present different levels of pain swelling, fat build-up and tenderness in the patient.